Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 ## Description

-Your goal is to modify the demo project.
-This project gets the Weather data from the OpenWeatherMap API.
-You'll implement two important patterns in this project.
+With this project you'll connect to the OpenWeatherMap API and display the weather data.
+You'll use the controlled component pattern to handle user input.

 - Controlled Controlled Component Pattern.
 This pattern is used with form elements.
 - Conditional Rendering pattern.
 This is a collection of coding patterns that render components or not render them based on props or state.